 Repossession hurts your credit score.
 In fact, it's one of the worst things that can happen to your credit, making your financial life more difficult for years to come.
 First, the late payments leading up to the repossession will damage your credit score once they're reported to the credit bureaus.
 Then, the repossession itself will be listed in the public records section of your credit report.

 Repossession and the associated negative items will remain on your credit report for seven years, even for a voluntary repossession.
-The impact to your credit score will lessen as time passes and as you make timely payments on your other credit obligations.
+The impact on your credit score will lessen as time passes and as you make timely payments on your other credit obligations.

-A repossession is not the end of the world.
+Repossession is not the end of the world.
 You can rebuild your credit score and go on to qualify for another car loan in the future.
-If you're faced with a repossession, you might be tempted to give up on your credit completely.
+If you're faced with repossession, you might be tempted to give up on your credit completely.
 However, you shouldn't let all your other bills fall behind if you can afford to pay them.
 Timely payments on your other accounts will offset the damage from the repossession.

 Can You Avoid Repossession?

 You may be able to avoid repossession by catching up on your delinquent payments.
 Talk to your lender to find out how much you need to pay to bring your account current again.
 While you’ll avoid having the repossession listed on your credit report, you may not be able to avoid the initial late payment entries that led to repossession.

 If your loan payments are too high, consider refinancing into a new car loan with more affordable payments.
 The refinance loan may lower your monthly payment with a longer repayment period, lower interest rate, or both.